OWASP/threat-dragon/dev-notes.md

 1. create the windows installer as above
 1. create the linux installers as above
 1. create the MacOS installer as above
-1. create ther release in [OWASP desktop repo](https://github.com/OWASP/threat-dragon-desktop) using tag v1.3
+1. create the release in [OWASP desktop repo](https://github.com/OWASP/threat-dragon-desktop) using tag v1.3
 1. add the release notes to this release
 1. attach installer files to this release